IronFalcon0/ProjectSD/README.txt

 	Where:
 	folderID 	-> Identifies which folder the server can access.
 There will be created two folders to be used as storage space: "Server" and "Server2".
 To select the first one use 0, for the second use 1.
 The 2 servers need to have different values;

+	The first time the ucDrive.jar is executed, it extracts the conf_file and users_info

 	To run the terminal.jar use the following command: